samOpenforce/sam-blog/README.md

 ## What? ##

-A Gatsby site hosted on Netlify with CI/CD build and deploy from the `main` branch.
+A English language blog using Gatsby, hosted on Netlify with a CI/CD build and deploy process from the `main` branch.

 ## Why? ##